sav-che/TL-2/Authors/Pallas, Peter (Pyotr) Simon {std. Pall.}.md

-> [!cite] BHL link: this entry starts at [page 20](https://www.biodiversitylibrary.org/item/103624#page/34/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 20](https://www.biodiversitylibrary.org/page/33189495) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Pallas, Peter \[Pyotr\] Simon (1741-1811), German (Berlin) botanist and geographer; explorer of Russia and Siberia, pioneer naturalist of Northern Asia; Dr. med.
-Leiden 1759; 1761-1766 working in Holland and England; to Russia 1767; from 1768-1774 in the Ural Mts. and Western Siberia; 1774-1793 in St. Petersburg; 1793-1794 in S. Russia and the Crimea; settled later in the Crimea 1795-1810; retired to Berlin 1810-1811. (*Pall.*).
+Leiden 1759; 1761-1766 working in Holland and England; to Russia 1767; from 1768-1774 in the Ural Mts. and Western Siberia; 1774-1793 in St. Petersburg; 1793-1794 in S. Russia and the Crimea; settled later in the Crimea 1795-1810; retired to Berlin 1810-1811.
+**Abbreviated name**: *Pall.*

 #### Herbarium and types